-(A) faculty who have knowledge and experience necessary to assist the learner to meet the program objectives and are in sufficient number not to exceed a faculty‑learner ratio in a clinical practicum of 1:10.
-If higher ratios are desired, sufficient justification must be provided; and
+(A) faculty who have knowledge and experience necessary to assist the participants in meeting the program objectives and are in sufficient number not to exceed a faculty-participant ratio in a clinical practicum of 1:10.
+If higher ratios are desired, sufficient justification shall be provided to the Board; and

-(B) physical facilities which ensure that adequate and appropriate equipment and space are available and appropriate clinical resources are available.
+(B) physical facilities that ensure that appropriate clinical resources and adequate and appropriate equipment and space are available.

-(A) by the provider to assess the participant's achievement of program objectives and content and will be documented; and
+(A) by the provider to assess the participant's achievement of program objectives and content.
+This evaluation shall be documented; and

-(B) by the learner in order to assess the program and resources.
+(B) by the participant in order to assess the program and resources.

 (c) Approval process.